 Being clean is one thing, being ultra sanitized with anti-bacterial agents is another thing altogether.

 We need germs and bacteria and couldn’t possibly live without them.
-Those little microscopic beings strengthen immunity.
+Those little microscopic beings strengthen our immunity.

 So… play in the dirt, and split an ice-cream sandwich with someone, or a bunch of someones for gosh sakes.
 It’s good for your immunity and it’s good for your connection to community as well.